 - Permission to Tryout: Permission to try out for an ‘A’ team will be granted to any player who requests it.
 Permission must be requested to and granted by the President of IMLA.
 Once the player has successfully been accepted on to an ‘A’ team (of which IMLA does not provide), and the player has registered with IMLA, the player will conditionally be released for one season to the receiving association.
 The only time a release will be denied, is if that player would make the minimum number, as specified by the ALA, for IMLA to declare a team in that division, after all other options to make the minimum have been considered.

 - The Tom Kovacs Award is an award given annually.
 The Kovacs Award was established in 2009 for recognition of Tom Kovacs.
 He was instrumental in bringing the game of Lacrosse to the Town of Innisfail and establishing IMLA.

 - The recipient of this award can be any member in good standing, past or present, of IMLA who exhibits fair play, good sportsmanship, integrity and a love and dedication to the game of Lacrosse.

 - Submissions can be made by anyone in the community.
-Submissions for the Kovacs award are to be emailed to the Public Relations and Fundraiser Director of IMLA.
+Submissions for the Kovacs award are to be emailed to the Public Relations and Fundraising Director of IMLA.